sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <p></p>

-<h3>SQL Server on Windows</h3>
+<h4>SQL Server on Windows</h4>
 The latest version of SQL Server is supported on all current Microsoft Windows desktop and server operating systems, including Windows 11 (Developer and Express Editions) and Windows 2022 Server.
 You can <a href="https://learn.microsoft.com/en-us/troubleshoot/sql/general/use-sql-server-in-windows">learn more about each version of the Microsoft Windows operating system and the SQL Server version it supports at this reference</a>.

 Your selection of features and components should be based on your application needs.
 The different <i>Editions</i> of SQL Server have unique features, performance, runtime, and cost implications.
 You can <a href="https://learn.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2019?view=sql-server-ver16#-editions">learn more about the Editions of SQL Server and the features supported in each at this reference</a>.

 All features in each Edition for the latest version of SQL Server are supported on the Microsoft Windows operating system, including:
-- Hybrid buffer pool with direct write, which reduces the number of memcpy commands that need to be performed on modified data or index pages residing on PMEM devices
+- Hybrid buffer pool with direct write, which reduces the number of <i>memcpy</i> commands that need to be performed on modified data or index pages residing on PMEM devices
 - Integrated acceleration & offloading acceleration technologies from partners such as Intel to provide extended capabilities, such as Intel® QuickAssist Technology (QAT) which provides backup compression and hardware offloading
 - Leverages new hardware capabilities, including the Advanced Vector Extension (AVX) 512 extension to improve batch mode operations

-<h3>SQL Server on Virtual Machines</h3>
+<h4>SQL Server on Virtual Machines</h4>
 Bare-metal installations of an operating system such as Windows are deployed on hardware using an operating system <i>Kernel</i>, and additional software to bring all of the hardware into a set of calls to the "Big Four": CPU, Memory, Storage, and Networking.

 One abstraction layer above installing software directly on hardware is using a <i>Hypervisor</i>.
 In essence, this layer uses the base operating system to emulate hardware.
 You install an operating system (called a Guest OS) on the Hypervisor (called the Host), and the Guest OS acts as if it is on bare-metal.